espeak-ng/espeak-ng/README.md

 ## Documentation

 1. [User guide](src/espeak-ng.1.ronn) provides reference and examples for command-line options.
-2. [Language guide](docs/add_language.md) provides step-by-step instructions, how to add/improve support for language.
+2. Look at [contribution guide](docs/contributing.md) to start your contribution.
-3. [Index](docs/index.md) provides entries to more detailed information for contributors and developers.
+3. [Index](docs/index.md) provides full list of more detailed information for contributors and developers.

 ## eSpeak Compatibility